ucan-wg/awake/README.md

 The Requestor MUST provide the proof of authorization set by the Responder payload in [§3.3.2](#332-validation-ucan).
 The RECOMMENDED authorization methods are PIN validation (`pin`) and UCAN (`ucan`).
 Note that if the Requestor does not know how to respond to fulfill an authorization method, the AWAKE connection MUST fail with an [`unknown-challenge` message](#62-unknown-challenge-error).

+When using PIN validation, it is RECOMMENDED that the handshake fail after a maximum number of failed validation attempts, or the attempts be rate limited with exponential backoff.

 ### 3.4.1 Payload

 This message MUST be encrypted with the first AES output of the AWAKE [KDF](#143-diffie-hellman-key-derivation), using the initial chain secret established in [§3.3](#33-responder-establishes-point-to-point-session).